-The new Microsoft Surface Book 3 is more than 50% faster than its predecessor, the Microsoft Surface Book 2.
+The new Microsoft Surface Book 3 is more than 50% faster than its predecessor, the Surface Book 2.

 Drawing on this touch screen laptop is better than ever with the updated Surface Pen.
 It has greater sensitivity and allows for shading by tilting the pen.

 This laptop is a sturdy device with a magnesium alloy case.
 You can tilt the glass screen to a maximum angle of 130 degrees, and you can push a button to remove it and use it as a tablet.
-The ability to use it as a tablet is perfect when taking notes, for example, on lectures or meetings.
+The ability to use it as a tablet is perfect when you’re writing, for example, on lectures or meetings.

 If you compare it against competing laptops from Asus and Apple, you’ll notice it’s slightly narrower but heavier.
 The reason it’s heavier is probably due to the sturdy but somewhat bulky hinge and slightly larger size.

-The Microsoft Surface Book 3 has a backlit keyboard.
+The Microsoft Surface laptop has a backlit keyboard.
 On the sides of the keyboard, you’ll find two USB-A ports and one USB-C port.
 It also comes with a full-sized SDXC card reader.